 Do I need a Windows-native Turbo VPN Lite app?

 Not necessarily.
 If you want a straightforward Windows experience, you’ll likely prefer a native Windows VPN client.
 Turbo VPN Lite via emulator works for testing and casual use, but native apps typically offer more reliability and features on Windows.
+Troubleshooting sophos vpn why it wont connect and how to fix it 2026

 How do I connect to a server with Turbo VPN Lite on PC?